Summery

 Activities

-70 professionals participated in theoretical and practical sessions, developing their skills and knowledge in gender-sensitive reporting, pre-production planning, and filming techniques.
-On the third day, they carried out the shooting and post-production of their projects, while on the final day, the results were presented at a closing event.
+On the third day, students carried out filming and post-production for their projects, while on the final day, the outcomes were presented in a closing event.

 Next Events